Gluten-Free Estonia

 Back in 2019, I flew to Estonia from the UK through Amsterdam, so my first ever gluten-free plane ride included a free snack on board a KLM aircraft.
 After my enquiry, I learned that they don’t have any gluten-free food, therefore I was happy with my juice and water.

-Ever since I been on board a few other planes, not much has improved in terms of gluten free.
+Ever since I’ve been on board a few other planes, not much has improved in terms of gluten-free options.
 I always make these gluten free oat biscuits to lighten up any dull trip.
-I substitute the peanut butter with plant based butter, lemon zest and juice and the almond flour with some more oats and flour to make the recipe nut free and safe to eat on a plane (in case there’s someone with an air borne nut allergy on board).
+I substitute the peanut butter with plant-based butter, lemon zest and juice and the almond flour with some more oats and flour to make the recipe nut-free and safe to eat on a plane (in case there’s someone with an airborne nut allergy on board).

 Tallinn – the capital